Delaware Off Grid Laws: An In-Depth Guide

 Well Water Laws in Delaware

 The laws and regulations about well water in Delaware are laid out in 7301 Regulations Governing the Construction and Use of Wells.
-You need a permit for all types of wells – including domestic and agricultural.
+You need a permit for all types of wells – domestic and agricultural.
 A licensed well driller must submit the permit application.
 It is illegal to drill your own well in Delaware without a license.

 To get the well permit, you must first have an approved onsite wastewater treatment system (which usually means connecting to municipal supply or installing septic).